AITC Immunization & Testing

 The high-dose flu shot has 4 times the active ingredient, and so is stronger than the regular flu shot.
 In clinical studies, seniors getting high-dose vaccine developed better immunity to flu (but had slightly more side effects of arm soreness) than seniors getting regular vaccine.

-We are waiting for results of studies that will tell us whether seniors who get the high-dose shot actually become sick from flu less often than those who get the regular vaccine.
-Meanwhile, we think (and CDC thinks, too) that either vaccine would be a good choice for seniors.
+Studies suggest that seniors who get the high-dose shot actually become sick from flu less often than those who get the regular vaccine.
+However, either vaccine would be a good choice for seniors.

 Vaccination against pneumococcal infection is now part of routine childhood immunization before the age of 2 years.
 However, most adults today have never received this vaccine.

-The CDC's Advisory Committee on Immunization Practices recommends vaccination against pneumococcal disease, with a vaccine called Pneumovax®, for:
+The CDC's Advisory Committee on Immunization Practices recommends vaccination against pneumococcal disease, with Pneumovax23 and Prevnar13 for:

 - everyone age 65 years and older;